-U.S. Army Wants $228 Million To Build ‘Super Gun’ That Can Fire Shell 1,150 Miles In War With Russia Or China
+US Army Wants $228 Million To Build ‘Super Gun’ That Can Fire Shell 1,150 Miles In War With Russia Or China

 The United States military wants to build the most powerful cannon ever created, a “super gun” that can fire an explosive shell more than 1,100 miles.
 Together with new, hypersonic missiles also under development, the super gun will give the U.S. Army the ability to “rip holes in Russian or Chinese layered defenses,” according to a report by the defense industry news site Breaking Defense, published on Tuesday.

-Called the “Strategic Long Range Cannon,” the new gun would have the ability to fire a missile over a distance of 1,000 nautical miles, Army Futures Command General John “Mike” Murray told Congress last year, according to the military site Vamboa.com.
+Called the “Strategic Long Range Cannon,” the new gun would have the ability to fire a missile over a distance of 1,000 nautical miles, Army Futures Command General John “Mike” Murray told Congress last year, according to the military site Vamboa.
 That range is the equivalent of 1,150 miles over land.

 That would make the SLRC more than 60 times more powerful than the Army’s most powerful existing guns, the M109A7 Paladin and M777 howitzer cannons, which have a range of 18.6 miles, according to Vamboa.com.
 Even the Navy’s most powerful battleship cannons can fire no more than 23 miles.